-Protection and Gear
+Protection Gear and Safety

+Safety should always be our first priority.
 Always use good protection while working.
-Take care of yourself and the environment.
-Make sure you are in safe place far away from explosives and flammable materials.
-Work in dry place as far as possible and take all the preventive measure while working in wet places.
+Make sure all electrical equipments are well grounded.
+Make sure you are in a safe place far away from explosives and flammable materials.
+Work in a dry place as far as possible and take all the preventive measure while working in wet places.